Business energy suppliers

 Scottish Power offers energy supplies to businesses, small and large, with various deals to suit all needs.
 Scottish Power provides 100% renewable deals supplied by Scottish Power’s own wind turbine generators.

-Engie is committed to assisting SMEs to transition to low-carbon operations by providing a clean, affordable energy supply.
+Engie is committed to assisting SMEs in transitioning to low-carbon operations by providing a clean, affordable energy supply.

 Engie also offers competitive purchase agreements through the Smart Export Guarantee scheme for businesses that generate their electricity.